isamu-isozaki/teamai_test/sales-training/index.html.md

 Recent studies suggest that being honest makes you more likable.
 Instead of feeling like you don’t know what you’re talking about, a prospect will likely be impressed with a sales rep who admits that they don’t understand something.
 This proves your honesty and your willingness to be up front.

 #### "I don't understand" enables you to ask better questions.
-Instead of just moving on to the next part of the call, use “I don’t understand” to gather more information about your prospect and gain insight on how to refine your questions.
+Instead of just moving on to the next part of the call, use “I don’t understand� to gather more information about your prospect and gain insight on how to refine your questions.
 Asking the right questions can help prospects paint a clear picture of their business, their plan, and their pain.
 With additional information, you can adjust your strategy to fit exactly what the buyer is looking for.

-#### “I don’t understand” prompts them to use their own words.
+#### “I don’t understand� prompts them to use their own words.
-Instead of trying to rephrase the prospect’s question for them, prompting them with “I don’t understand” gives the prospect the freedom to explain their situation and pain point in their own words.
+Instead of trying to rephrase the prospect’s question for them, prompting them with “I don’t understand� gives the prospect the freedom to explain their situation and pain point in their own words.
 The rep can now get insight into how this prospect views their pain points, which is incredibly valuable when trying to tailor a solution and sell value.

-Saying “I don’t understand” on a sales call isn’t the end of the world.
+Saying “I don’t understand� on a sales call isn’t the end of the world.
 Sales reps can strategically use this phrase to uncover a prospect’s meaning and give a genuine response.
 Remember, the prospect isn’t going to have all the answers.
 It’s okay if you don’t either.
 Put the focus on the relationship and providing value, and you’ll be okay.

 Understand?

-### 6 Questions Sales Reps Should (But Don’t) Ask Themselves Before Sending an Email <a name="questions"></a>
+### 6 Questions Sales Reps Should (But Don’t/index.html.md) Ask Themselves Before Sending an Email <a name="questions"></a>
 Few things top getting off on the right foot with a prospect.
 When you and the buyer connect off the bat, making the sale just comes naturally.

 And where does that first impression happen?
 More often than not, online, with the first email you send.
 So here are a few things to ask yourself before you reach out to prospects for the first time to ensure your message will make a great first impression.